 SolidWorks over the years has been listening to its customers’ needs.
 With many requesting tighter integration with Revision Table and PDM.
 SolidWorks listened and can now offer native Integration of Revision Table in PDM.
 With the help of this document, you will be able to automate the Revision Table management and spend more time focusing on your work.

-If you need any assistance with Integrating your Revision Table in PDM, please do not hesitate to contact us.
+If you need any assistance with Advanced Revision Table Integration in SOLIDWORKS PDM, please do not hesitate to contact us.

 Written by Arpit Saxena, Technical Team Leader